nicorithner/adopt_dont_shop_mod_2/NICO_NOTES.md

 I see a flash message indicating that the pet has been added to my favorites list The favorite indicator in the nav bar has incremented by one

+#### Notes:

+  - [] Add favorite link to toggling pet's favorite status to true.
+  - [] Clicking the favorite link visitor remains in show page.
+  - [] flash message indicating that the pet has been added.
+  - [] Favorite indicator shows updated count of fav pets

 ### User Story 10, Favorite Index Page